uc-r/uc-r.github.io/workflow/RNotebook.md

 ## Saving, Sharing, Previewing & Knitting an R Notebook
 When a notebook .Rmd is saved, an .nb.html file is created alongside it.
 This file is a self-contained HTML file which contains all current code chunks (collapsable/expandable) and their respective outputs.
 You can view this .nb.html file directly in any browser along with sharing it with others who can also view it in any browser.

 Ordinary R Markdown documents are “knit”, but notebooks are “previewed”.
 So by default, when you select the preview option in the editor toolbar your document will be previewed in the Viewer Pane.
-You preview your document in a window by selecting the desired option in the gear in the editor toolbar.
+You can preview your document in a window by selecting the desired option in the gear in the editor toolbar.

 <center>
 <img src="/public/images/workflow/rnotebook_preview.gif" />